 Before we break down each component of UX strategy, let’s establish why it’s worth the effort.

-There are a variety of reasons why UX strategy may be helpful.
+There are a variety of reasons why UX strategy, as an extension of overall strategy, may be helpful.
 However, in our experience, there are three key factors.

 1. Securing Stakeholder Buy-In

 The larger the team, the more often it faces bureaucratic hurdles that can slow down progress.
-A solid UX strategy helps align stakeholders, reducing roadblocks and ensuring smoother execution.
+A solid UX strategy helps align the UX team with key stakeholders, reducing roadblocks and ensuring smoother execution.

 In other words, getting stakeholder buy-in ensures that you don’t waste hours of work creating something that might get rejected or poorly executed afterward.